pluplu68/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

 * The iterative loop Andrew suggests:
   1. Choose an architecture.
   2. Train the model.
-  3. Evaluate the model.
+  3. Evaluate the model. -> modify the model
   4. Analyze the results.
   5. Iterate.
-* Error analysis is the process of looking at the misclassifications and trying to understand why the model is making those mistakes.
-By categorizing misclassifications, we can try to understand what the model is doing wrong and try to fix it and look at where to focus our efforts.
+* __Error analysis__ is the process of looking at the misclassifications and trying to understand why the model is making those mistakes.
+  * By categorizing misclassifications, we can try to understand what the model is doing wrong and try to fix it and look at where to focus our efforts.
 * Adding more data is tempting, but it is not always the best solution.
 A better approach might be to evaluate which _type_ of data is necessary and then try to get more of that type of data.
 This could boost performance more than just adding more data.
-  * One way to add more data would be to augment the data we already have. __Data augmentation__ is the process of creating new data from the data we already have.
+* __Ways to add more data__:
+  1. __Data augmentation__ is the process of creating new data from the data we already have.
     * For example, if we have a dataset of images of cats, we could rotate the images, flip them, and change the brightness of the images to create new images.
+    * Usually does not heip to add purely random/meaningless noise to the data. eg: pixel noise
+  2. __Data Synthesis__: using artificial data inputs to create a newtraining example.
     * It might be better to take a data-centric approach to machine learning, compared to a conventional model-centric approach.
-  * __Transfer Learning__ is the process of using a model that has already been trained on a different dataset to train a model on a new dataset.
+  3. __Transfer Learning__ is the process of using a model that has already been trained on a different dataset to train a model on a new dataset.
     * For example, we could use a model that has already been trained on the ImageNet dataset to train a model on the MNIST dataset.
+      * constraint: need to use the same input type!
     * To apply transfer learning we would take a trained model and replace the last layer with a new layer that is specific to the new dataset.
+    * supervised pretraining -> then fine tuning
 * Full cycle of machine learning project:
-  1. Define the problem.
+  1. Define project, the problem.
   2. Collect the data.
   3. Prepare the data.
   4. Choose a model.